 APDesign Newsletter 07-22-13

-In May 2009 Lee Skabelund installed his first green roof on top of Seaton Hall.
-His motive was research, the study of green roof vegetation and specifically native plant material, to consider the interrelationships between vegetation, soil depths, soil temperatures, soil moisture, and climate.
-Additionally the project shows how stormwater can be slowed in a living green roof.
+In May 2009 Lee Skabelund and Todd Gabbard worked with faculty and students from several disciplines to install the first green roof on top of Seaton Hall.
+Professor Skabelund’s motive was research, the study of green roof vegetation and specifically native plant material, to consider the interrelationships between vegetation, soil depths, soil temperatures, soil moisture, and climate.
+Additionally, the project shows how stormwater can be slowed in a living green roof.
 Major studies have shown green roofs to be effective in increasing the waterproofing membrane lifespan almost twofold, and significantly lowering utility costs by dispersing a large percentage of the heat on the roof.
+The key to reducing urban heat loads, as revealed by monitoring this upper green roof since 2009, is to create and maintain well-established plant cover on the roof.

-Prior to installing the green roof, however, careful planning was required to retro-fit the existing rooftop.
+Prior to installing the green roof careful planning was required to retro-fit the existing rooftop.
 One of the initial components to consider was the strength of the existing roof.
-A structural analysis was performed to determine the amount of weight that the roof could accommodate.
-The weight of all new materials on the rooftop must not exceed the designed weight of the existing roof.
+A structural analysis was performed by a licensed engineer to determine the amount of weight the roof could accommodate since the weight of all new materials on a rooftop must not exceed the designed structural capacity of the roof.

-After seeing success with the first roof project, a lower green roof was installed in May of 2012.
-This second green roof showcases a different plant pallet and installation method than the upper green roof.
-The lower green roof is being monitored with rain gauges and surface temperature and relative humidity sensors.
-It is being watered regularly as the plants make their start.
+After seeing success with the first living roof project, a lower green roof was installed in May of 2012.
+This design-build project was led by Professor Skabelund, working closely with Todd Gabbard, landscape architect Dede Brokesh, and a number of architecture and landscape architecture students.
+This second green roof showcases a different plant palette and installation method than the upper green roof (primarily using green roof trays).
+The lower green roof is being monitored with rain gauges along with surface temperature and relative humidity sensors.
+It is watered as needed to establish the plants and provide supplemental water during dry periods.
+Design and implementation of a rainwater harvesting system is planned for Spring 2014.

-The upper green roof has been exposed to varying yearly watering schedules, as the researchers explore the differences between natural rainfall and added hand-watering.
-In 2012, the upper green roof was given water on only one side, to measure the growth and resilience of plants with no human interaction.
-This year, researchers are observing plant survival with no additional water.
+Since 2009 the upper green roof has been exposed to varying yearly watering schedules, as the researchers explore the differences between natural rainfall and supplemental hand-watering.
+In 2011, the upper green roof was provided supplemental water on only the east side of the green roof.
+Since 2013, researchers have continued to observe plant survival and growth—with no supplemental water provided via irrigation.
 One of the major goals of the two green roof projects is to showcase an effective method of slowing stormwater runoff.
-Green roofs reduce downstream flooding, urban stormwater pollutants, and urban heat loads.
+Well-designed green roofs can reduce downstream flooding, urban stormwater pollutants, and urban heat loads.
+Living roofs can also increase visual interest/beauty and biological functioning/diversity in urban settings.

 Safety is a major priority for the college of Architecture, Planning & Design.
 The main doors to Seaton Hall are open all hours of the day to allow students access to studios and the technology resources they need for coursework, and in recent years faculty found a “locked door” policy wouldn’t solve the problem.
 “Because we allow students 24 hour access to the labs, for added security we’ve decided to move forward and make sure they’re protected” said Don Crawford Information Systems Manager for APDesign.